 What’s made the difference?
 Safety is a high priority and has been for decades.
 In fact, statistics show that safety on river trips in the Grand Canyon has continued to improve over time.

 Major developments: The single biggest factor insuring safe journeys down the Colorado has been the development and use of lifejackets, also known as personal flotation devices or PFDs.

-Taking an active role: Today, even with all the technology and expertise, a river trip through the Grand Canyon is not completely risk free, and all visitors should take an active role in insuring a safe experience for themselves and their family.
+Taking an active role: Today, even with all the technology and expertise, a river trip through the Grand Canyon is not completely risk-free, and all visitors should take an active role in ensuring a safe experience for themselves and their families.

 To accomplish this there are a few things one needs to understand.
 First, safety always begins with prevention.
 And for river trips, an appreciation of the two basic situations where accidents occur—”on-river” and “off-river”—is vital.